 You will need to upload the azure.cer file on Azure and the azure.pem file on Mist.io.

 Now to add your cloud to Mist.io, select Add cloud and choose Azure.
-Paste the Subscription ID and press Add certificate, to upload the .pem file.
+Paste the Subscription ID and on the CERTIFICATE fields paste the .pem file you generated above.

 By clicking Add, Mist.io will try to authenticate with Azure, and if the credentials are correct the cloud will be added and you should see a list of your virtual machines on the Machines section